 Without a goodbye, he shut the door behind him, and just like that, he was alone.

 He approached her bed slowly, watching her quietly as she slept.
 He remembered watching her just like this when she was just born, sleeping soundly in her crib.
 He would sit for hours, marveling at the beautiful thing he and Meredith had created together, building up a chain of lies about how such a beautiful person could only have been born from a love just as innocent and beautiful as his perfect daughter was.
-He had built an entire life around his child, working hard everyday to support a family he believed just as hard supported him back, spending hours holding her, playing with her, just for the small chance of getting to make her laugh.
+He had built an entire life around his child, working hard everyday to support a family he believed in, spending hours holding her, playing with her, just for the small chance of getting to make her laugh.
 He had fashioned his entire life on making sure their child was consistantly loved and honored, making sure Shelley's life was free of pain so that maybe, just maybe, it would make up for the pain he had inflicted on Meredith.

-Slowly he leaned down and gently kissed Shelley's hair, wishing there was something more he could give her.
+Slowly he leaned down and gently kissed his daughter's hair, wishing there was something more he could give her.
 He stared, watching her for a moment longer, then quietly slipped out the door, down the stairs and out the front door.
 He didn't look back.
-He couldn't bear the thought of having his last memory of his home that of boxes without him packed away in any of them...
+He couldn't bear the thought of having his last memory of his home be that of boxes without him packed away in any of them...